Authority: Executive Vice Chancellor and Provost

 7.1.1.
 The DVF will make an interim judgment about the faculty member’s potential for promotion and tenure in the department.
 Strengths and weaknesses should be identified, and criteria for reappointment, promotion, and tenure that remain to be satisfied should be clearly articulated in writing.

 7.1.2.
 If the Assistant Professor is reappointed for three years, he or she will be expected to follow the written guidance of the DVF, the department head, the College’s Reappointment, Promotion, and Tenure (RPT) Committee, and the Dean, and to meet the expectations stipulated in the review.
-Assistant Professors who choose to be candidates for tenure and promotion to the Associate Professor rank prior to the mandatory time (“early review”) should consult with both the department head and the DVF.
+Assistant Professors on the tenure track who choose to be candidates for tenure and promotion to the Associate Professor rank prior to the mandatory time (“early review”) should consult with both the department head and the DVF.
 Consultation with the Dean is also encouraged.

 7.2.
 Associate Professor Procedures